 Alongside our studies of linguistics and mathematics, we will engage in seminar reading and discussion relating to cognitive processes associated with language and mathematical thinking.
 We will explore such questions as: How does the human mind handle abstraction?
 What is the role of metaphor in language and math?
 Can particular aspects of language and math be identified as learned or innate?
 How do children learn language skills (such as speaking and reading) and mathematics (such as numerical and spatial reasoning)?
 How do math and language vary across cultures?

 The work for this program will include solving math problems, writing proofs, studying abstract principles of grammar, analyzing linguistic data to identify structure and unconscious rules of grammar, and reading and writing about cognition and mental structure.
 Students will also participate with a small group in a final project involving library research and a final presentation.
 Anticipated credit equivalencies for the program include introductory linguistics, mathematical reasoning, and seminar/project in cognitive studies.

-mathematics, languages, linguistics, and cognitive studies.
+This offering will prepare you for careers and advanced study in: mathematics, languages, linguistics, and cognitive studies.

 - Hybrid Online Learning - This offering delivers < 25% of its instruction online, rather than via face-to-face contact between you and your instructors.